grycap/im/README.md

 Check the parameters in $IM_PATH/etc/im.cfg or /etc/im/im.cfg.
 Please pay attention to the next configuration variables, as they are the most important

 DATA_FILE - must be set to the full path where the IM data file will be created
          (e.g. /usr/local/im/inf.dat).
 Be careful if you have two different instances of the IM service running in the same machine!!.

 CONTEXTUALIZATION_DIR - must be set to the full path where the IM contextualization files
 		are located.
 In case of using pip installation the default value is correct (/usr/share/im/contextualization) in case of installing from sources set to
 		$IM_PATH/contextualization (e.g. /usr/local/im/contextualization)

 ### 1.4.1 SECURITY

-Security is disabled by default, but it should be taken into account that it would be possible that someone that has local network access can "sniff" the traffic and get the messages with the IM with the authorisation data with the cloud providers.
+Security is disabled by default.
+Please notice that someone with local network access can "sniff" the traffic and get the messages with the IM with the authorisation data with the cloud providers.

-I can be activated both in the XMLRPC and REST APIs.
+Security can be activated both in the XMLRPC and REST APIs.
 Setting this variables:

 XMLRCP_SSL = True